 Beetroot can be eaten cooked or raw.
 You can consume both the root (the purple fleshy part) and the leaves attached to it.
-Prolonged cooking and high heat when boiling or deep-frying can change the beetroots nutrient composition, notably decreasing the dietary nitrates and vitamin C and B it contains.
+Prolonged cooking and high heat when boiling or deep-frying can change the beetroot’s nutrient composition, notably decreasing the dietary nitrates and vitamins C and B they contain.

 To get the maximum nutritional benefit, you should consider eating beetroots raw or only slightly cooked.